-I’ve been in a meeting for just over 1 hour now, thinking to myself of all the things I need to be doing.
-My sales manager called a meeting with the team to discuss options regarding a sales pitch.
-But we seem to being going round in circles, and we’ve even been down a few rabbit holes.
+I’ve been in a meeting for just over 1 hour now, thinking to myself about all the things I need to be doing.
+My sales manager called a meeting with the team to discuss options regarding a sales pitch, but we seem to being going round in circles, and we’ve even been down a few rabbit holes.

-On one hand we want them to own the process, but on the other, we want to ensure they get their logic right so as business owners we can trust their decision making processes, and to choose the right option that enhances our business and builds our long term profitability.
+On the one hand we want them to own the process, but on the other, we want to ensure they get their logic right so that.
+Simultaneously achieving both means that as business owners, we can trust their decision making processes so they’ll choose the right option, ultimately enhancing our business and building our long term profitability.
 We do this so eventually we can sleep at night and worry about 1 less thing in our business!

-Using my 38 years experience in business, I regularly coach business owners around delegation and empowered of teams.
-I have learned that to get maximum value from meetings is to provide a structure that has a purpose.
+Using my 38 years experience in business, I regularly coach business owners around delegation and empowering of teams.
+I have learned that to get maximum value from meetings, it is imperative to provide a structure that has a purpose.

 Hack 1 – Assess the team profile of attendees